saladwithgrass/hand-pose-detection/README.md

+# IMPORTANT
+If you use wayland, be wary of opencv being somewhat fucky.
+In my case it was fixed with `$ export QT_QPA_PLATFORM=xcb`

 # Pose Detection Module

 For now this module is just for detection, but when i figure it out, i'm going to add conversion to gripper here.